Chemsex

 Monkeydust - Monkey, Bath Salts, MDPV

 Consent must always be clear, voluntary, and ongoing, even during a session.
+Because consent is ongoing, there are situations where it ends, especially if a person becomes unable to provide this continued consent.

 If someone is too intoxicated to communicate clearly, they cannot give consent.